sreenivas457/Programmig_DS/README.md

 ##Source
 The source code has following classes.
 ###Response
 This class stores response and corresponding description.
 Response is mapped to temperature type.
 To store this mapping, We use Map as these are <Key, Value> pairs and HashMap, so that lookup is O(1).
+Response is taken as object to ensure encapsulation of map and description.

+With HashMap, We can extend this to any number of temperature types.
 ###CommandBuilder
 CommandBuilder class maps command number to the corresponding response object.
 Each command number has a response object associated to it.
 Again, we use a HashMap, for mapping and lookup.
 ###ReadInput